Canadian passport

-A Canadian passport (passeport canadien) is the passport issued to citizens of Canada.
+A Canadian passport (passeport canadien) is a passport issued to citizens of Canada.
 It enables the bearer to enter or re-enter Canada freely; travel to and from other countries in accordance with visa requirements; facilitates the process of securing assistance from Canadian consular officials abroad, if necessary; and requests protection for the bearer while abroad.

 All Canadian passports are issued through the Passport Program of Immigration, Refugees and Citizenship Canada (IRCC).
 Prior to 1 July 2013, Canadian passports were issued through Passport Canada, an independent operating agency of Foreign Affairs and International Trade Canada.
 Passports are normally valid for five or ten years for persons 16 years of age and older, and five years for children under 16.
 In 2022, 70% of Canadians had passports, with over 24.6 million passports in circulation.
 Although held by individual citizens, all Canadian passports legally remain the property of the Crown and must be returned to the Passport Program upon request.

-Canada is a member of the Five Nations Passport Group, an international forum for cooperation between the passport issuing authorities of Canada, Australia, New Zealand, the United Kingdom, and the United States in order to "share best practices and discuss innovations related to the development of passport policies, products and practices."
+Canada is a member of the Five Nations Passport Group, an international forum for cooperation between the passport issuing authorities of Canada, Australia, New Zealand, the United Kingdom, and the United States in order to "share best practices and discuss innovations related to the development of passport policies, products and practices".

-Canada began issuing biometric passports, also known as electronic passports or e-passports, to Canadian citizens on 1 July 2013.
+Canada began issuing biometric passports to Canadian citizens on 1 July 2013.
+Historically, the Canadian passport has been a target of counterfeiters and other misuse.

+The newest passport became available on June 18, 2023.
+It received backlash over the removal of historic national symbols and imagery.